hfp/libxs/documentation/libxs_malloc.md

 Query the size of an allocation made with `libxs_malloc`.
 The pool is derived internally.

+## Environment

+`LIBXS_MALLOC_LIMIT` bounds the pool in MB.
+Beyond it, an allocation first evicts a cached chunk, which returns its memory to the system.
+A negative value removes the bound.
+Unset, the bound is derived: it scales with the number of threads that reached the pool, because each of them holds its own scratch, and a bound that does not scale starves a run on many threads while being ample on few.

+`LIBXS_MALLOC_SHARE` limits the derived bound to a percentage of the memory the process may use (default 50), which covers a host with many cores and little memory, and a container whose limit is below what the cores suggest.
+It does not apply when `LIBXS_MALLOC_LIMIT` pins the bound.

 ## Fixed-Size Pool

 A lightweight fixed-size pool for scenarios where the element size is known at initialization time.